yizheng1709/JobSearchResources/README.md

 ## Referral / Networking / Community / Mentorship
 - [Refer Me](https://www.refer.me/)
+  - Referrals help you stand out as a candidate
 - [Taro](https://www.jointaro.com/)
+  - Alex and Rahul are building a supportive community for software engineers to grow in their careers
 - [Tech Ladies - community to support women in all areas of tech](https://www.hiretechladies.com/community)
 - [Operation Code - community of military veterans, service members, and spouses committed to becoming software developers](https://operationcode.org/)
   - There are location-specific channels dedicated to meetups such as: